jiya-makhija/recipes-and-ratings/README.md

 - **p-value = 0.023**

-Since our **p-value (0.023) is below the 0.05 significance level**, we reject the null hypothesis.
-This means our model **does not perform equally well across both groups**, indicating a bias in its predictions.
+Since our **p-value (0.023)** is below the 0.05 significance level, we *reject* the null hypothesis.
+This means our model does not perform equally well across both groups, indicating a bias in its predictions.

 ### Interpretation

 The model **performs better for simple recipes**, as indicated by their lower RMSE.
-This suggests that recipe complexity (as measured by ingredient count) impacts the model’s predictive ability. **The model struggles more with complex recipes**, likely due to increased variation in their structure, preparation methods, and potential user biases in rating these recipes.
+This suggests that recipe complexity (as measured by ingredient count) impacts the model’s predictive ability.
+The model struggles more with complex recipes, likely due to increased variation in their structure, preparation methods, and potential user biases in rating these recipes.

 <img src="assets/rmse_fairness_plot.png" width="600" height="200">